Finance committee (works council)

-The Finance Committee or Economic Committee (Wirtschaftsausschuss) is a financial advisory body that analyses the financial situation in a company, in order to help the works council carry out its duties in a German legal entity.
-It has information rights and limited consultation rights.
+The finance committee or economic committee (Wirtschaftsausschuss) is an advisory body of the works council that analyses the financial and operational activities in a company.
+It enables the works council to carry out its duties in a German establishment and/or legal entity.
+The finance committee has strong information rights and limited consultation rights.

 History

-The Finance Committee was first introduced in 1952 in section §68 of the Works Constitution Act.
-The committee consisted of an equal number of members chosen by both the works council and the employer.
-Initially, trade unions proposed a Finance Committee that had full co-determination rights, with decision making power on financial matters, but the employer reduced the scope of the committee to receiving information and limited consultation.
+The finance committee was first introduced in section §68 of the 1952 Works Constitution Act in West Germany.
+The committee consisted of 4–8 members, with an equal number of members representing each capital and labour (employer and employee interests).
+Initially, trade unions proposed a finance committee with full co-determination rights, or equal decision making power on financial matters, but the employer reduced the scope of the committee to primarily receiving information and limited consultation.